 - On PickFu, the respondent panel sees all variations in order to compare them and provide their feedback.
 Not only does each respondent vote on the variation they like best, but they each also provide a written comment explaining why they chose their preferred option.
 These written comments provide insight into what works with shoppers to help guide your decisions.

 - Traditional split tests often take days or weeks to complete.

 - The cost of traditional split testing on Amazon is often unpredictable.
 You need to pay for the testing software you’re using to split test, as well as the cost of the ads you’re running to build traffic.
-In addition, you risk losing revenue with a live test if one version has an adverse effect on sales.

 - Traditional split tests use live Amazon listings.

 - On PickFu, your product does not need to be live on Amazon.
 You can test product variations such as color options or design before going into production.
 Get a sense of what shoppers want before committing to inventory.
 Or perfect your Amazon packaging with feedback from PickFu’s audience.

 - Traditional split tests can only compare variations of your own Amazon listings.

 - Using PickFu, you can perform competitive analysis by polling your listing against competing listings.
 Gain insight into how your product fares against category leaders.
 Split testing product copy is especially effective with competitors.

 What can you split test?

 Using PickFu, you can run Head-to-head or Ranked polls to test every element of your Amazon listings, such as

 - product names

 - packaging design